awsdocs/aws-php-developers-guide/doc_source/guide_credentials_environment.md

 If you’re hosting your application on [AWS Elastic Beanstalk](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/create_deploy_PHP_eb.html), you can set the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_KEY` environment variables through the AWS Elastic Beanstalk console so that the SDK can use those credentials automatically\.

+For more information on how to set environment variables, see [Environment variables support](https://docs.aws.amazon.com/sdkref/latest/guide/environment-variables.html) in the *AWS SDKs and Tools Reference Guide*\.
+Also, for a list of all environment variables supported by most AWS SDKs, see [Environment variables list](https://docs.aws.amazon.com/sdkref/latest/guide/settings-reference.html#EVarSettings)\.

-You can also set the enviroment variables in the command line, as shown here\.
+You can also set the environment variables in the command line, as shown here\.

  **Linux**